getodk/central-backend/docs/api.md

         + organization: `Organization Name` (string, optional) - An organization name to include with the metrics report.

 + Response 200 (application/json)
-    + Attributes (Analytics Config)
+    + Attributes (Usage Reporting Config)

 + Response 403 (application/json)
     + Attributes (Error 403)

 ### Getting the current configuration [GET]

-If the Analytics configuration is not set, this endpoint will return a `404`.
+If the Usage Reporting configuration is not set, this endpoint will return a `404`.
 Once the configuration is set, this endpoint will indicate whether the server will share usage data with the Central team.
 If the server will share usage data, and contact information was provided, this endpoint will also return the provided work email address and organization name.

 + Response 200 (application/json)
-    + Attributes (Analytics Config)
+    + Attributes (Usage Reporting Config)

 + Response 403 (application/json)
     + Attributes (Error 403)